Guide to Graduate Study in Integrative Biology

-These are handled by Julie Robinson.
+These are handled by the accountant.

 Whenever items are sent off-campus via the postal system, UPS, etc., a Material Return Form is required that is made out by the clerk-receptionist in the Integrative Biology office.
 For example, you would fill out a Material Return Form if you wanted to send a piece of lab equipment away to be repaired off-campus.

 If you supervise student employees, it will be your responsibility to sign each student’s timesheet before they turn it in.
 It will also be your responsibility to instruct them regarding safety and department business procedures.
 Julie Robinson handles all records, turning in timesheets, etc., for all student employees in the department.
 Impress on your undergraduate students on any Department payroll that they are responsible to get their hours in on time to Julie if they want to be paid on time.